 Continuous Quality Improvement

-As pilot sites and local maternal safety committees implement safety bundles, they will report subsequent data to AIM CCI.
+As pilot sites and local maternal safety workgroups implement safety bundles, they will report subsequent data to AIM CCI.
 We then analyze the structure, process, and outcome data in order to drive continuous quality improvement in the maternal safety bundles and implementation process.